Repertoi-e/light-std/README.md

 Caveat: Of course, writing abstractions which allows more rapid programming is the rational thing to do.
 After all we can do so much more stuff instead of micro-optimizing everything.
-But being a bit toocareless results in the modern mess of software that wastes most of CPU time doing nothing, because people decidedto abstract too much stuff.
+But being a bit toocareless results in the modern mess of software that wastes most of CPU time doing nothing, because people decided to abstract too much stuff.

-I am writing this in 2021 - in the midst of the COVID-19 crisis.
-We have been using online videoconferencing software for school and work for a year now.
-The worst example is MS Teams.
-Clicking a button takes a goosecond to open a chat.
-It lags constantly, bugs everywhere.
-No. Your computer is not slow.
-Your computer is a super-computer compared to what people had 30-40 years ago.

-Not only you waste electricity by being a careless programmer, you also waste USER'S TIME!
-If your program is used by millions of PC, 1 second to click a SIMPLE BUTTON quickly becomes hours and then days.

-Note: Games are an exception to this trend, because engine programmers always try to push the hardware limits.

 ## This library provides: